 His will and pleasure, man ought to rule the self through his self, for the trust basically refers to responsibility and freedom of the self to do justice to itself.
 In order to rule properly until the trust can be successfully fulfilled and realized, every man with his latent capacity and power bestowed upon him by God, should strive himself to perfect his service and devotion, 'ibādah, in the manner approve by God, his Absolute Master.
-84 That this such continuous service and devotion is counted as ethical life of man of Islam by and large leads to man's achievement of his self-perfection, freedom, true faith and knowledge, happiness, and individual contract.
+That this such continuous service and devotion is counted as ethical life of man of Islam by and large leads to man's achievement of his self-perfection, freedom, true faith and knowledge, happiness, and individual contract.
 What follows will be the elaboration on each one of those four as what al-Attas seemingly considers principles of ethics.
 In this regard he says:

 When we say "rule", we do not simply mean to refer to the socio-political sense of 'ruling', for we mean by it also, indeed far more fundamentally so, the rule of one's self by itself, since the trust refers to responsibility and freedom of the self to do justice to itself.
 Of this last statement, we shall have recourse to elaborate presently, since what is meant reveals the very principle of Islamic ethics and morality.

-85 intelligence, knowledge and virtue, and acts accordingly.
+As far as self-perfection is concerned, al-Attas suggests that every man basically has a latent power and capacity to become a perfect man.
+This perfect man is somewhere called also a good man or man of adab who recognizes his proper place in human order arranged hierarchically and legitimately into various degree of excellence on the basis of the Qur'anic criteria of intelligence, knowledge and virtue, and acts accordingly.
 The role model of this perfect man is Holy Prophet.
 Owing to that, man of Islam is presupposed to be a man that emerges in him of the higher type of man capable of lofty aspirations towards self-improvement, actualization of that latent power and capacity man has.
 This is because man of Islam basically is a city dweller, a cosmopolitan, who lives a civilized life according to clearly defined foundations of social order and codes of conduct.
-Else, he is a man who obeys Divine Law, endeavours towards realizing true justice, and strives after right knowledge.88 Those such conducts man has, are motivated with the hope to gain eternal blessedness, to enter into state of supreme peace which he may perchance foretaste here.
-God's City on the earth or which shall be vouchsafed to him in hereafter, another God's City on other than this earth. when he becomes a dweller, a citizen of that City wherein his ultimate bliss shall be the beholding of the Glorious Countenance of the King.
-89 Having this consciousness and attempting to realize it in the whole life, all man's activities could be counted as religious.
+Else, he is a man who obeys Divine Law, endeavours towards realizing true justice, and strives after right knowledge.
+Those such conducts man has, are motivated with the hope to gain eternal blessedness, to enter into state of supreme peace which he may perchance foretaste here, God's City on the earth or which shall be vouchsafed to him in hereafter, another God's City on other than this earth, when he becomes a dweller, a citizen of that City wherein his ultimate bliss shall be the beholding of the Glorious the King.
+Having Countenance of this such consciousness and attempting to realize it in the whole life, all man's activities could be counted as religious.
 Since religion is the basis of ethics, those activities consequently can be considered ethical activities.